williamdemeo/math480-spring2017/README.md

 This is the main repository and webpage for William DeMeo's section of Math 480.

-If you have questions, comments, or suggestions, please open a [New Issue].
+If you have questions, comments, or suggestions, please open a [New Issue](https://github.com/williamdemeo/math480-spring2017/issues/new).

 The url for this page is https://github.com/williamdemeo/math480-spring2017